*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 - Hawthorn Berries

-The interesting thing about this blend is that they double up on similar flavor note.
+The interesting thing about this blend is that they double up on a similar flavor note.
 A couple of lemon flavors, a couple of orange flavors, a few flower flavors.

 It makes it difficult to distinguish between similar flavors.
 They blend into one flavor note from my perspective and that is how I will tackle them.